stdevPavelmc/mailad/README.md

 make install
 ```

-This step installs all the needed softwares, be ware that we **ALWAYS** purge the soft and old configs in this step; in this way we always start with a fresh set of files for the provision stage.
+This step installs all the needed softwares, be ware that we **ALWAYS** purge the soft and old configs in this step; in this way we always start with a fresh set of files for the provision stage

 ### Services provision

-After the install you must provision the configuration from the mailad.conf file, that is accomplished with a single command
+After the software install you must provision the configuration from the mailad.conf file, that is accomplished with a single command

 ``` sh
 make provision
 ```

 This stage will copy the template files in the var folder of this repo replacing the values with the ones in your `mailad.conf` file.
-If any problem is found you will be warned about it and will need to re-run the command `make provision` to continue the provision.
-There is also a `make force-provision` target in case you need to force the provision by hand.
+If any problem is found you will be warned about it and will need to re-run the command `make provision` to continue.
+There is also a `make force-provision` target in case you need to force the provision by hand

 When you reach a success message after the provision you are ready to test your new mail server, congrats!

 ## This is free software

-Have a comment, contributions or fix?
+Have a comment, question, contributions or fix?

-Don't hesitate, use the Issues tab in the repository URL.
+Don't hesitate, use the Issues tab in the repository URL or drop me a message via my social media accounts:

+- Twitter: @co7wt
+- Telegram: @pavelmc

 We have a file to register the contributions to this Software, you can check it [here](Contributors.md)